Maurizio Lobina

 Maurizio Lobina (born 30 October 1973) is an Italian musician and singer, most known as a member of the band Eiffel 65, an Italian group who hit big in 1999 with the international success "Blue (Da Ba Dee)."
 Lobina created the melody for the song "Blue" on a keyboard and asked vocalist Jeffrey Jey to "come up with strange lyrics" to accompany his piano riff.
 Producer Massimo Gabutti is another author of the track.

-Biography
+Early life

+Lobina was born on 30 October 1973, in Asti, a comune in the Italian region of Piedmont, to a Sardinian father and Calabrian mother.
+He moved with his family to Turin, in northern Italy, during his adolescence.
+He began playing the piano at the age of 5 and later learned to play the synthesizer and guitar.
+At the age of 14, he began his artistic career as a keyboardist, arranger, and composer.